Rhassoul Clay: Benefits For Hair & Skin + 5 Ways To Use It In Your Beauty Routine

 So just as slathering on a charcoal mask can lift impurities from the skin, rhassoul clay follows a similar track.
 However, rhassoul clay has an intricate honeycomb structure, which "allows for greater absorption of oils," Shamban shares.

 And as the clay lifts oil and grime, many claim it also infuses the skin with its healthy minerals.
-In that case, rhassoul clay can condition and strengthen the skin with its potassium (which has antimicrobial properties), calcium, and magnesium content (both shown to help support skin barrier repair).
+In that case, rhassoul clay can condition and strengthen the skin with its potassium (which has antimicrobial properties1), calcium, and magnesium content (both shown to help support skin barrier repair2).

 How to use it.